Selected Work

 Design Process

-I began by refining the initial designs created by a previous designer to ensure consistency with branding and alignment with the Design System.
+I began by refining the initial designs created by a previous designer to ensure consistency with branding, alignment with the Design System and the latest designs.
 Once those were brought up to standard, I moved on to designing the remaining pages and subpages required for the key user journeys and flows.

 Throughout the process, we held weekly sessions with the cross-functional team, including BAs and developers, to explore use cases, uncover additional cases, and collaboratively write up scenarios and create flows.
 These sessions helped shift the focus from simply replicating the on-premise UI to better understanding user needs, and why and how they carried out tasks.
 Early on, I noticed that BAs often shared legacy screens or personal mockups expecting direct translations.